 The new interior and exterior styling is heavily inspired by Lamborghini, LED headlights and taillights, with the option of Matrix and Laser LED headlights.
 It shares the MQB evo platform with other Audi models, and with the Volkswagen Golf Mk8, SEAT Leon Mk4, and Škoda Octavia Mk4.

 The S3 model has the same 2.0L petrol engine from the previous generation, producing 310 hp (231 kW) and 400 N⋅m (295 lbf⋅ft) of torque, but this time is only available with an automatic gearbox.
 Similarly it has reduced cargo space due to the Quattro four-wheel-drive system.
+In the United States, the S3 is equipped with the newer EA888.4 2.0L engine shared with the Mk8 Golf R, rated at 306 hp (228 kW) and 400 N⋅m (295 lbf⋅ft)

 Like the previous generation, the new S3 also comes as a saloon/sedan.

-This generation of the A3 sedan is not expected to arrive in North America until late 2021, as a 2022 model.
+This generation of the A3 Saloon is not expected to arrive in North America until late 2021, as a 2022 model.
 North America will not get the Sportback e-Tron like before.
 In the countries that will receive The PHEV A3 will no longer be called The e-tron because this name is reserved for electric Audi cars.
 Instead, it is called The TFSIe.
 There are 2 version of the TFSIe, called the "40" and the "45".
 The former dispatches a 0-60 mph (97 km/h) time of 7.8 sec, while the latter is based on the Golf GTE and is a second quicker to 60 mph (97 km/h).

-This generation of the A3 sportback is arriving in Thailand this November 2021, as a 2022 model.
+This generation of the A3 Sportback is arriving in Thailand this November 2021, as a 2022 model.

 The highest specification RS 3 model is fitted with a 2.5-litre 5-cylinder producing 400 PS (294 kW; 395 hp) and 500 N⋅m (369 lb⋅ft), and has 0-60 mph (97 km/h) acceleration time of 3.8 seconds.
 It gets a seven-speed dual-clutch automatic, or an electric S-Tronic gearbox.
 It also gets the new MMI infotainment system, with a 10.25 or 12.3-inch digital instrument cluster, and a secondary screen of 10.1-inches.
-With the RS DynamiC package the speed limiter is removed, allowing the RS3 TO reach a top speed of 290 km/h (180 mph).
+With the RS Dynamic package the speed limiter is removed, allowing the RS3 to reach a top speed of 290 km/h (180 mph).
 The US-market RS3 produces marginally more power than the European RS3, at a claimed 401 hp (299 kW; 407 PS).
-This is partially due to the lack of a Gasoline particulate filter for US model cars, as it is not required to meet emissions standards.
+This is partially due to the lack of a petrol particulate filter for US model cars, as it is not required to meet emissions standards.
 The US-market RS3 instead receives a secondary catalytic converter.

 In October 2022, the RS3 Performance Edition was introduced for European buyers.
 The boost was increased from 1.5 to 1.6 bar (21.8 to 23.2 psi), bringing power up to 407 PS (299 kW; 401 hp) and thus matching the peak power of the federalized version.
 Torque remained as before but across a slightly wider range.
 The (unlimited) top speed reaches 300 km/h (186 mph), a first for an A3 based model.
 Production is limited to 300 examples.